Risk Factors Dashboard

 If our lessees fail to cooperate in returning our aircraft or engines following lease terminations, we may encounter obstacles and are likely to incur significant costs and expenses conducting repossessions.

 Our legal rights and the relative difficulty of repossession vary significantly depending on the jurisdiction in which an aircraft or engines are located.
 We may need to obtain a court order or consents for de-registration or re-export, a process that can differ substantially from county to country.
 When a defaulting lessee is in bankruptcy, protective administration, insolvency or similar proceedings, additional limitations may also apply.
 For example, certain jurisdictions give rights to the trustee in bankruptcy or a similar officer to assume or reject the lease, to assign it to a third party, or to entitle the lessee or another third party to retain possession of the aircraft or engines without paying lease rentals or performing all or some of the obligations under the relevant lease.
-Certain of our lessees are partially or wholly owned by government-related entities, which can further complicate our efforts to repossess our aircraft or engines in that government’s jurisdiction.
+Certain of our lessees may be partially or wholly-owned by government-related entities, which can further complicate our efforts to repossess our aircraft or engines in that government’s jurisdiction.
 If we encounter any of these difficulties, we may be delayed in, or prevented from, enforcing certain of our rights under a lease and in re-leasing the affected aircraft or engines.

 When conducting a repossession, we are likely to incur significant costs and expenses that are unlikely to be recouped.
 These include legal and other expenses related to legal proceedings, including the cost of posting security bonds or letters of credit necessary to effect repossession of the aircraft or engines, particularly if the lessee is contesting the proceedings or is in bankruptcy.
 We must absorb the cost of lost revenue for the time the aircraft or engines are off-lease.
 We may incur substantial maintenance, refurbishment or repair costs that a defaulting lessee has failed to pay and are necessary to put the aircraft or engines in suitable condition for re-lease or sale.
-We may also incur significant costs in retrieving or recreating aircraft records
+We may also incur significant costs in retrieving or recreating aircraft records required for registration of the aircraft and in obtaining the certificate of airworthiness for an aircraft.
+It may be necessary to pay to discharge liens or pay taxes and other governmental charges on the aircraft to obtain clear possession and to remarket the aircraft effectively, including, in some cases, liens that the lessee may have incurred in connection with the operation of its other aircraft.
+We may also incur other costs in connection with the physical possession of the aircraft or engines.

 If our lessees fail to discharge aircraft liens for which they are responsible, we may be obligated to pay to discharge the liens.